akotter2/Adam-Kotter-Code/README.md

 ## School Projects
 This is a collection of assignments I've completed for my Applied and Computational Math classes.
 It does not represent a full collection of what I've done.
 I'm still organizing this section.

+## Work Projects
+This is a collection of programs that I've written for my employment.
+As of this writing, it contains one file (TKG_csv_Resolver.py) that I used to consolidate server user export files at The Kotter Group.